History of Jalen Williams in Timeline

 Jalen Williams

-Jalen Devonn Williams, known as J-Dub, is an American professional basketball player currently with the Oklahoma City Thunder (NBA).
-He played college basketball at Santa Clara for three seasons before being drafted 12th overall by the Thunder in 2022.
-In 2025, Williams earned his first NBA All-Star Game selection and All-NBA Team honors, culminating in an NBA championship the same year.
-He is a rising star in the NBA known for his versatile skill set and impact on the court.
+Jalen Devonn Williams, known as J-Dub, is a professional basketball player in the NBA for the Oklahoma City Thunder.
+He played college basketball at Santa Clara for three seasons before being drafted 12th overall by the Thunder in the 2022 NBA draft.
+In 2025, Williams earned his first NBA All-Star and All-NBA Team selections and won an NBA championship the same year.

-In 1955, Ken Sears was drafted.
-He is the highest drafted Bronco prospect in Santa Clara history.
+In 1955, Ken Sears was drafted and remains the highest drafted Bronco prospect in Santa Clara history.

 1996: Last Santa Clara Player Drafted Before Williams

-In 1996, Steve Nash was drafted, marking the last time a Santa Clara player was drafted before Jalen Williams in 2022.
+In 1996, Steve Nash was the last Santa Clara player to be drafted before Jalen Williams.

-On April 14, 2001, Jalen Devonn Williams, also known as J-Dub, was born.
+On April 14, 2001, Jalen Devonn Williams, nicknamed J-Dub, was born.
 He would later become a professional basketball player.

 Others born on this day/year

-In 2013, prior to the 2024 season, was the last time the Thunder were the Western Conference first seed.
+In 2013, was the last time the Thunder had been the Western Conference first seed, until Williams helped lead them to the first seed in 2024.

 2017: Region Offensive Player of the Year